 To navigate business and personal relationships expertly, you need to have a deep understanding of human behavior.
-SNHU's BA in Psychology with an applied psychology concentration puts psychological theories and approaches to work, turning classic concepts and current research into real-world solutions.
+SNHU's Bachelor of Arts in Psychology with an Applied Psychology concentration puts psychological theories and approaches to work, turning classic concepts and current research into real-world solutions.

 Our applied psychology degree online places an emphasis on human behavior in specific environments, looking closely at how core principles and research are used to examine and impact society.
 Some graduates move on to pursue a master's degree in psychology.
 Others use their Bachelor of Arts in Psychology to bolster careers in fields like marketing, business and community service.

 A goalkeeper has 0.08 of a second to make a decision on how to stop a penalty kick, Dr. Michael Hendery, SNHU’s psychology chairman, told former MLS player Calen Carr.
 Years of training plus split-second information processing can help pull out a win.